souly1/ion-time-picker/README.md

  * `closeDrawer` - closes the time select drawer
  * `getCurrentSelection` - returns the current value displayed as selected in time select drawer
  * `isDrawerOpen` - is the drawer currently open or not
+ * `prepareDom` - use to manually issue a creation of DOM elements which can be costly.
+Will do nothing if DOM element already exists.

 ## Purchase Link
 [ion-time-picker](https://gum.co/dCcov)